CamoCatX/camocatx.github.io/README.md

 ✔ Multiple bugs in the original theme are fixed.

 ✔ Is constantly getting updated and new bugs are fixed when found.
-Feel

 The updates are made with ❤, Feel free to use this updated version.